20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 - Varying the price at which **Buyer** reserves the gas, called $\pi_{contract}$ in the paper, won't help much, since this parameter constitutes revenue for **Seller** but a cost for **Buyer**.
 So the more we make it convenient for the former, the less we make it convenient for the latter, and vice-versa.
 - As it is instantiated, the protocol is brittle.
 Even small changes in the standard deviation of future gas price distribution can break the equilibrium.
 - To make the protocol more robust, the only viable option is lowering the fees for the usage of the platform, which constitute a cost both for **Buyer** and for **Seller**.
 - Finally, we hypothesize that the situation could change if **Buyer** and **Seller** have differential, private information about the future gas price distribution.
-That is, the future gas price distribution is not anymore assumed to be a normal curve centered around the current price.
+That is, the future gas price distribution is not anymore assumed to be a normal distribution centered around the current price.
 This has not been simulated yet, as it was not included in the current working package.

 # Installation